htostes/hello-world/README.md

 # hello-world
 First repository

-Used for store simple scripts in python used during my learning course.
+Used for store simple scripts in python, used during my learning course.